 Compared to other types of stimulant drugs, meth carries the highest potential for abuse and addiction.
-Meth comes in both prescription and illegal forms, with crystal meth and Desoxyn being two of the more commonly used meth drugs.
+This increased risk of addiction is matched by difficult withdrawal periods for most users.

-When detoxing, meth addiction withdrawal effects come on in full force as the body works to restore some semblance of equilibrium.
-In cases where a person struggles with other medical and/or psychological problems, meth addiction withdrawal effects can be more intense with withdrawal stages lasting considerably longer in duration.
+When detoxing, meth withdrawal symptoms come on in full force as the body works to restore balance.
+In certain cases, meth withdrawal can be more intense, lasting for longer periods of time.

 The Withdrawal Process

-As the brain works to restore chemical balance, a person can experience any number of physical and psychological effects until a state of equilibrium is restored.
-The withdrawal process consists of two stages in which symptom severity goes from intense to moderate.
-For chronic meth users, a third stage may unfold, though symptom severity remains relatively mild throughout.
+During meth detox, the brain works to heal and restore a state of equilibrium.
+Users can experience any number of physical and psychological effects.
+The withdrawal process usually consists of two stages in which symptom severity varies.
+For chronic meth users, a third stage may unfold, consisting of relatively milder, ongoing meth withdrawal symptoms.

 - Sleeping for extremely long periods of time, sometimes days